 These community activities present a wonderful way to share in the celebration, enjoy great food, and learn more about Asian culture and history.
-By the way, pet lovers rejoice: this year (4716 in the Chinese lunar calendar) is the “Year of the Dog,” which begins on Friday, February 16, 2018.
+This year (4717 in the Chinese lunar calendar) is the “Year of the Pig,” also known as the “Year of the Boar,” which begins on Tuesday, Feb.
+5, 2019.
 Even if you don’t celebrate Lunar New Year, this is a great time to introduce your kids to the holiday through stories and maybe even try your hand at Asian cooking.
 To celebrate in the community, just check out these upcoming events!

 The Vietnamese Community in Northern Virginia joyfully celebrates Tet (Lunar New Year) each year with festivals.
 This now three-day event features more than 30 famous national and local Vietnamese musical and comedy performers, and Vietnamese cultural dances and exhibitions and food.
 In addition, the event has raffles, kids’ activities, and more fun for guests of all ages at the Dulles Expo Center; the daylong festival goes from 7 pm to midnight on Friday and 10 am to 11 pm on Saturday and Sunday.
 Admission is free for children under 6 years old and $10 for all others on Saturday and Sunday or $20 on Friday night.

 Sat., Feb.
-10 – Smithsonian Chinese New Year Family Festival, Washington, DC
+9 – Chinese New Year Family Day at the Kennedy Center, Washington, DC

-Sat., Feb.
-17 – Chinese New Year Family Day: “Panda Chengdu”, Washington, DC
+Sun., Feb.
+10 – Chinese New Year Parade, Washington, DC

 Each year, Eden Center, Northern Virginia’s premier Asian center with approximately 120 stores, hosts the Tet Celebration (Vietnamese Lunar New Year) with family-friendly festivities.
 The annual event begins with the flag raising ceremony and entertainers at noon on Saturday, and lion dances starting at 11 am on Sunday.
 Eden Center is in the Seven Corners area at 6751 Wilson Blvd. in Falls Church.